Yijun-Wu/2020-msia423-Ren-GroceryRecommender/README.md

 I3E2 - 3 point

+## Midterm Checkpoint
 ## Running the app
 ### Step 1: Download the dataset

 - Data Source: https://www.instacart.com/datasets/grocery-shopping-2017
 - File Name: order_products__prior.csv, orders.csv, products.csv

 The file needs to be manually downloaded, you need to first download `instacart_online_grocery_shopping_2017_05_01.tar.gz`, then unzip the compressed file folder to locate the files.
 It is already downloaded and moved into `data/external` folder.
 **Note that, we need to connect to Northwestern VPN for following steps.**